mazeem91/github-top-starred-repos/README.md

     ```
     $ docker-compose up -d
     ```

-4. After the whole stack is up, enter the app container and install PHP dependencies:
+4. Give permission to `src/storage` DIR:

     ```
+    $ chmod -R 777 src/storage/
+    ```
+5. After the whole stack is up, enter the app container and install PHP dependencies:
+    ```
     $ docker exec -it app bash
     $ composer install
     ```
-5. That's it!
+6. That's it!
 Navigate to [http://localhost](http://localhost) to access the application.